Performance Ethnography

 India

-Theru Koothu is a 2000 year old dance/theatre folk tradition still practiced today in Tamil Nadu, southern India.
-Both sacred and profane, ritual and entertainment, the performance begin after 9pm and continue until dawn.
-In this video, shot in February 2013, the Koothu troupe performs sections of the Hindu epic, the Mahabharata to console a family and to end their 15 day mourning period.
+Theru Koothu is a 2000-year-old dance/theatre folk tradition still practiced today in Tamil Nadu, southern India.
+Both sacred and profane, ritual and entertainment, the performances begin after 9 p.m. and continue until dawn.
+In this video, shot in February 2013, the Koothu troupe performs sections of the Hindu epic, the Mahabharata, to console a family and end their 15-day mourning period.

 !Xuu and Khwe Bushmen, Kalahari

 Gomez's telling of the "Two Stones" brought the group to life.
 Everyone wanted to tell the story as they remembered it.
 We agreed that "Two Stones" would be the basis of our performance.
 With a large artist's pad at the center, the group gathered in a circle.
-The drawing of the story and the agreement to perform the story suddenly gave our work an objective, structure, and immediacy that was satisfying to the pragmatic Bushmen.
-The drawing and the narrative also provided us with a medium by which we could directly communicate with one another, without language or a translator.
-After many drawings and story sessions an agreed-upon telling evolved.
+The drawing of the story and the agreement to perform the story suddenly gave our work an objective, structure, and immediacy satisfying the pragmatic Bushmen.
+The drawing and the narrative also provided a medium by which we could directly communicate without language or a translator.
+After many drawings and story sessions, an agreed-upon telling evolved.

 In the desert, there are two stones.